nodejs/node/doc/api/errors.md

 // Without passing MyError to captureStackTrace, the MyError
 // frame would show up in the .stack property.
 By passing
-// the constructor, we omit that frame and all frames above it. new MyError().stack;
+// the constructor, we omit that frame, and retain all frames below it. new MyError().stack;
 ```